North Texas offseason issue No. 1: Does UNT have what it takes to break through for a bowl win?

 Those questions are all secondary to the overarching issue.
 Can UNT break through for a bowl win and reach the goal Littrell set back before the 2016 season?

-There are plenty of good reasons to think this may be UNT's year finally posts its first postseason victory since the Heart of Dallas Bowl after the 2013 campaign.
+There are plenty of good reasons to think this may be the year UNT finally posts its first postseason victory since the Heart of Dallas Bowl after the 2013 campaign.

 The Mean Green have brought in a lot of talent over the last couple of years.
 Littrell has also expressed confidence in new coordinator Phil Bennett to turn UNT’s defense around after a brutal year that saw the Mean Green allow 42.8 points per game.